John Yang (photographer)

-John Yang (April 16, 1933 – September 28, 2009) was an American architect and photographer.
+John Yang (April 16, 1933 – September 28, 2009) was an American photographer, and architect.
+He was known for his landscape photographs.

-Early life
+Early life, family and education

-Born in China, he settled in the United States with his family in 1939.
-His interest in photography began as a child and was later developed when he was a student at The Putney School in Vermont where he was classmates with other future photographers such as Tim Asch.
-In the summer of 1951, he studied with Minor White at The California School of the Fine Arts.
-He graduated from Harvard College majoring in Philosophy, and in 1957 he earned a MA in Architecture from the University of Pennsylvania studying under Louis Kahn.
+John Yang was born on April 16, 1933 in China, he settled in the United States with his family in 1939.
+His interest in photography began as a child and was later developed when he was a student at The Putney School a private high school in Vermont where he was classmates with other future photographers such as Tim Asch.

+In the summer of 1951, he studied with Minor White at the California School of Fine Arts.
+He graduated from Harvard College with a BA degree in 1954 majoring in philosophy, and from the University of Pennsylvania he received a MA degree in architecture in 1957 studying under Louis Kahn.

+In 1960 in Istanbul, he married his architecture classmate from the University of Pennsylvania, Linda Gureasko.
+Together they had two children.
+Yang's daughter is the Naomi Yang (born 1964), a musician, photographer, and filmmaker; and his son is David Yang (born 1967) is a violist and the director of Chamber Music at the University of Pennsylvania.

+Career

 Before becoming a photographer full-time, Yang worked as an architect and continued in that practice until 1978.

-Career